Handlers

 }

-Calls a specific tool on a named hook directly — no LLM involved.
+Calls a specific tool on a named tool directly — no LLM involved.
 Use for deterministic side effects (e.g. writing a file, calling a fixed API endpoint).

 Key fields: